pooya-mohammadi/face-detection-flask-nginx-gunicorn-docker/README.md

     4. If your new model is based on `tensorflow`, comment the `pytorch` installation section in `app/Dockerfile` and uncomment the `tensorflow` installation lines.

-# ScaleUp

-I scaled the project using gunicorn

 # RUN

 To run the API, install `docker` and `docker-compose`, execute the following command: